 The EU-funded project Circular Bio-based Construction Industry (CBCI) focuses on more efficient use of raw materials in construction.
 This will help reduce carbon emissions during the entire life cycle of a building.
 At the heart of this project is the development of a comprehensive approach to circular and bio-based construction that the construction industry can build upon in the transition to a circular economy.

-Circular and bio-based construction A major consumer of materials, the construction industry accounts for approximately 33% of all carbon emissions.
-The components and materials currently in use often cannot be adapted during their lifecycle.
-Also, they are not made of renewable, bio-based materials.
+A major consumer of materials, the construction industry accounts for approximately 33% of all carbon emissions.
+The components and materials currently in use often cannot be adapted, reused or recycled during or after their lifecycle.
+This is mainly due to the current linear approach to designing and the construction processes.
+Also, the majority is not made of renewable, bio-based materials.
 The industry needs to move away from its current ‘linear’ approach and embrace bio-based, circular construction.

-Expected outputs CBCI will yield various outcomes to maximise our impact on the construction industry.
-Project outputs will include various publications, MOOCs, a practical guide and a feasibility study.
-All of these will provide current and future professionals with inspiration and practical information they can use in every stage of their construction projects.
+Project outputs and exhibitions Project outputs will include various publications, short films, a practical guide and a feasibility study.
+All of these will provide current and future professionals in the construction sector with inspiration and practical information they can use in every stage of their construction projects.